Azure/azure-webpubsub/docs/getting-started/handle-events.md

 1. Type the hub name (chat) and click "Add".

-2. Set URL Pattern to `https://<domain-name>.ngrok.io/eventhandler` and Event Pattern to `connected`, click "Save".
+2. Set URL Pattern to `https://<domain-name>.ngrok.io/eventhandler` and check "connected" in System Event Pattern, click "Save".

 After the save is completed, open the home page, input your user name, you'll see the connected message printed out in the server console.